Nonstandard braid relations and Chebyshev polynomials: The nonstandard braid relation

 \begin{corollary} The algebra $\field \nsH^{(k)}_3$ is split semisimple for $\field = \QQ(u)$. \end{corollary} \begin{proof} Proceed by induction on $k$.
-We can view the inclusion $\bar{\Delta}^{(1,k-1)}: \nsH^{(k)}_3 \to \H_3 \tsr \nsH^{(k- 1)}_3$ of \eqref{e delta kl kr definition} as one of left $\nsH^{(k)}_3$-modules.
+We can view the inclusion $\nsbr{\Delta}^{(1,k-1)}: \nsH^{(k)}_3 \to \H_3 \tsr \nsH^{(k- 1)}_3$ of \eqref{e delta kl kr definition} as one of left $\nsH^{(k)}_3$-modules.
 Since localizations are flat, $\field$ is a flat $\mathbf{A}$-module; thus, $\field \nsH^{(k)}_3 \to \field \H_3 \tsr \field \nsH^{(k- 1)}_3$ is also an inclusion (this fails for the specialization $\mathbf{A} \to \ZZ$, $\u \mapsto 1$).
-Hence to show that $\field \nsH^{(k)}_3$ is semisimple it suffices to show that $X_l \tsr \bar{X}_r$ is a direct sum of irreducible $\field \nsH^{(k)}_3$-modules for any irreducible $\field \H_3$-module $X_l$ and irreducible $\field \nsH^{(k-1)}_3$-module $\bar{X}_r$.
-The proof above gives an explicit decomposition of $X_l \tsr \bar{X}_r$ into irreducibles.
+Hence to show that $\field \nsH^{(k)}_3$ is semisimple it suffices to show that $X_l \tsr \nsbr{X}_r$ is a direct sum of irreducible $\field \nsH^{(k)}_3$-modules for any irreducible $\field \H_3$-module $X_l$ and irreducible $\field \nsH^{(k-1)}_3$-module $\nsbr{X}_r$.
+The proof above gives an explicit decomposition of $X_l \tsr \nsbr{X}_r$ into irreducibles.

-The algebra $\field \nsH^{(k)}_3$ is split because the irreducibles $\epsilon^{\tsr k-j} \tsr \bar{M}^{(j)} \cong \bar{X}^{(k)}(([2]^k a^{(j)})^2)$, $j \in [k]$ are absolutely irreducible by \eqref{e bar X irreducible}. \end{proof}
+The algebra $\field \nsH^{(k)}_3$ is split because the irreducibles $\epsilon^{\tsr k-j} \tsr \nsbr{M}^{(j)} \cong \nsbr{X}^{(k)}(([2]^k a^{(j)})^2)$, $j \in [k]$ are absolutely irreducible by \eqref{e bar X irreducible}. \end{proof}

 \begin{remark} It was claimed in \cite{GCT4} that $\RR \nsH_r$ is semisimple for any specialization $\mathbf{A} \to \RR$, however there is a mistake in the proof.
 In fact, the specialization $\u \mapsto 1$ is not semisimple if $r > 2$.
-I have been convinced by the authors of \cite{GCT4} that the proof can be easily fixed to show that $\RR(\u) \nsH_r$ is semisimple.
-We strongly suspect that all the algebras $\QQ(u) \nsH^{(k)}_W$ are semisimple for finite Weyl groups $W$, but we do not yet have a proof. \end{remark}
+The proof was later repaired in \cite[Proposition 11.8]{BMSGCT4} to show that $\QQ(\u) \nsH_r$ is semisimple.
+Since $\QQ(u)$ is a perfect field, it follows that $\QQ(u) \nsH_r$ is a separable algebra, which means that $\field \nsH_r$ is semisimple for any field extension $\field \supseteq \QQ(u)$.
+So, for instance, $\RR(u) \nsH_r$ is also semisimple.
+We strongly suspect that all the algebras $\QQ(u) \nsH^{(k)}_W$ are semisimple for $W$ any finite Weyl group, but we do not yet have a proof. \end{remark}

 Now we can determine the nonstandard braid relation for $ \nsH^{(k)}_3$.
 Define

 a polynomial in an indeterminate $y$ with coefficients in $\mathbf{A}$.

 \begin{theorem} The algebra $\nsH^{(k)}_3$ is the associative $\mathbf{A}$-algebra generated by $\sP^{(k)}_s, s \in S=\{s_1,s_2\},$ with quadratic relations \be (\sP^{(k)}_s)^2 = [2]^k \sP^{(k)}_s, \ \ \ s \in S, \ee and nonstandard braid relation \be \sP^{(k)}_1 F_k(\sP^{(k)}_{21}) = \sP^{(k)}_2 F_k(\sP^{(k)}_{12}). \ee \end{theorem}